Pre-Conference Training Workshop

 Martin Dufwenberg

-Professor of Economics, University of Arizona
+Professor of Economics at Purdue University

 Chair: